ucasligang/awesome-VisonTransformers/README.md

+Reading list for research topics in Vison Transformers.
 We list the most popular methods for Vision Transformer, if I missed something, please submit a request.
 Note: We show the date of the first version of Arxiv here.
 But the link of paper is the lastest.